DataDog/documentation/content/en/metrics/guide/rate-limit.md

 This guide explains:
 - What rate limit events are
 - How to monitor rate-limiting events so you are aware of which metrics are being rate-limited
-- Actions to take to reduce cardinality to remove metric rate limitation
+- Actions to take to for unbounded tags and to remove metric rate limitation

 ## Datadog rate limit events